shimizusaku/RTE/README.md

 # MR_RTE
-Radiative Transfer Equation for multi ray
+Radiative Transfer Equation for multi ray.\
 I have no idea.